 The flight is seventeen years in the making.
 It started with the Ansari X-prize, an initiative to create a vehicle that would make two consecutive flights to space, within 2 weeks.
 Paul Allen’s Tier One project and the SpaceShipOne and WhiteNightOne vehicles made it happen in 2004.
 VSS Unity and VMS Eve are SpaceShipTwo and WhiteNightTwo vehicles respectively, as Virgin Galactic continued the project.

 Richard Branson and the Virgin Galactic project faced many challenges in reaching space.
 These included a fatal accident in 2014, when the SpaceShipTwo reconfigured for reentry prematurely.
-A lot of work and [most of] a pandemic later, the dream became a reality.
+A lot of work and a pandemic later, the dream became a reality.
 Virgin Galactic will conduct two more test flights in 2021.

 Then paying customers will get a chance to fly in the same spacecraft, in 2022.
 But Richard Branson also announced that the company will also fly lucky members of the public to space, for free!
 Well, almost: they will have to make a donation to Charities Aid Foundation America, for a chance to win.
 Also, future missions will carry scientists and their science experiments.
 This is a partial answer to critics, who question the value of Virgin Galactic’s and Blue Origin’s space flights.